Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Legendary Kraken

-It is believed that it was the giant squid that served as the prototype legendary kraken- a monster that lives in the ocean, which is able to drag an entire ship to the bottom.
-As the legends say, he lives off the coast of Norway and Iceland.
+It is believed that it was the giant squid that served as the prototype the legendary kraken- a monster living in the ocean that can drag an entire ship to the bottom.
+As legends say, it lives off the coast of Norway and Iceland.
 There are different opinions about what his appearance is.
 Some describe it as a giant squid, others as an octopus.
-The first handwritten mention of the kraken can be found in the Danish bishop Eric Pontoppidan, who in 1752 wrote down various oral legends about him.
-At first, the word “kgake” was used to refer to any deformed animal that was very different from its own kind.
-Later, it passed into many languages and began to mean exactly "the legendary sea monster."
+The first handwritten mention of the kraken can be found in the Danish bishop Erik Pontoppidan, who in 1752 recorded various oral legends about it.
+At first, the word “kgake” was used to describe any deformed animal that was very different from its own kind.
+Later it passed into many languages and began to mean precisely “the legendary sea monster.”

-It was truly colossal in size, it was compared to a small island.
-At the same time, its danger lay precisely in its size and the speed with which the monster sank to the bottom.
-From this, a strong whirlpool arose, which could destroy the ship.
-Most of the time, the kraken was in hibernation on seabed, and then a lot of fish swam around him.
-Some of the fishermen allegedly even took risks and threw their nets right over the sleeping kraken.
-It is believed that the kraken is responsible for many disasters at sea.
+It was truly colossal in size; it was compared to a small island.
+Moreover, its danger lay precisely in its size and the speed with which the monster sank to the bottom.
+This created a strong whirlpool, which could have destroyed the ship.
+Most of the time the kraken hibernated on seabed, and then many fish swam around him.
+Some of the fishermen allegedly even took risks and cast their nets directly over the sleeping kraken.
+The kraken is believed to be responsible for many disasters at sea.

-In the XVIII-XIX centuries, some of the zoologists suggested that the kraken could be a giant octopus.
+In the 18th–19th centuries, some zoologists suggested that the kraken could be a giant octopus.

 Angler

-In the seas and oceans, one of the rarest deep-sea monsters lives, with an ugly appearance - monkfish.
-The second name is his angler.
-For the first time, the "monster" was discovered in 1891.
-The fish does not have scales, ugly growths and bumps grow in its place.
-The mouth of this monster is surrounded by waving rags of skin resembling algae.
-Dark coloring adds to the angler inconspicuousness.
-A huge head and a giant mouth opening make this deep-sea monster the ugliest on our planet.
+In the seas and oceans lives one of the rarest deep-sea monsters with an ugly appearance - the monkfish.
+Its second name is anglerfish.
+The “monster” was first discovered in 1891.
+The fish has no scales, and ugly growths and bumps grow in its place.
+The mouth of this monster is surrounded by swaying rags of skin that resemble seaweed.
+The dark coloring adds to the unsightly appearance of the anglerfish.
+A huge head and a gigantic mouth slit make this deep-sea monster the ugliest on our planet.

-A fleshy and long process sticking out of the anglerfish's head acts as a bait (fishing rod).
-This is a very serious danger to fish.
-Monkfish attract their victims with the light of a "fishing rod", which is equipped with a special gland.
-He lures her to his mouth, forcing her to swim inside on his own initiative.
-Anglers are unusually gluttonous.
+A fleshy and long process protruding from the head of the anglerfish acts as a bait (fishing rod).
+This is a very serious danger for fish.
+Monkfish attracts its victims with the light of a “fishing rod”, which is equipped with a special gland.
+He lures her to his mouth, forcing her to swim inside on her own initiative.
+Anglerfish are unusually voracious.
 They can attack prey that is many times their size.
-During an unsuccessful hunt, both die: the victim - from mortal wounds, the aggressor - from suffocation.
+During an unsuccessful hunt, both die: the victim from mortal wounds, the aggressor from suffocation.

-According to legend, the waters of Chile and Argentina are inhabited by creatures called El Cuero, which means "skin" in Spanish.
+According to legend, the waters of Chile and Argentina are inhabited by creatures called El Cuero, which means “skin” in Spanish.
 El Cuero is something similar to the skin of a huge bull, along the edges of which there are processes that resemble clawed paws or spikes.
-To determine where the monster's head is, perhaps by the two tentacles sticking out of it, at the ends of which there are red eyes.
-In the center of the underside of the skin, El Cuero has a mouth that looks like a huge sucker, with which the monster sucks all the juices out of the victim.
-Most "skins" prefer rivers, ponds and lakes South America, but some of them live in salt sea water.
-So, living off the coast of the Chiloe El Cuero archipelago, they usually attack animals, but it also happens that people and boats become their victims.
+It is possible to determine where the monster's head is located by the two tentacles protruding from it, at the ends of which there are red eyes.
+In the center of the underside of the skin, El Cuero has a mouth that looks like a huge suction cup, with the help of which the monster sucks out all the juices from the victim.
+Most "skins" prefer rivers, ponds and lakes South America, but some of them live in salty sea water.
+Thus, those living off the coast of the Chiloe El Cuero archipelago usually attack animals, but it also happens that people and boats become their victims.

-According to the descriptions, the prototype of this monster was a giant sea devil - the largest stingray in the order of stingrays.
-The name of this species - manta - echoes one variant of its names El Cuero, manta del Diablo, the literal translation is "devil's blanket".
+According to the descriptions, the prototype of this monster was a giant sea devil - the largest stingray in the caudate order.
+The name of this species - manta - echoes one version of its name El Cuero, manta del Diablo, the literal translation of "devil's blanket".
 Fin span sea devil reaches about 7 meters.
 In fact, the manta ray does not pose a danger to humans, since its interest extends to small fish and plankton.
-Despite their rather impressive dimensions and weight, which reaches 2 tons, giant stingrays are able to jump out of the water to a height of 1.5 meters.
+Despite their rather impressive dimensions and weight, which reaches 2 tons, giant stingrays are capable of jumping out of the water to a height of up to 1.5 meters.

-Controversy erupted around the captured creature.
-Based on several bad photographs and descriptions of fishermen, Professor Yoshinuri Imaitsumi, head of the zoological department at the Japan National Science Museum, recognized the creature caught in the net as a plesiosaur, a member of a long-extinct group of marine reptiles.
-Plesiosaurs are well known from fossils. mesozoic era.
-100-200 million years ago, they, like modern seals, inhabited coastal marine areas and could crawl out onto sandbars, where they rested after hunting.
+Controversy flared up around the caught creature.
+Based on several poor photographs and descriptions of fishermen, Professor Yoshinuri Imaitsumi, head of the zoological department at the National Science Museum of Japan, recognized the creature caught in the net as a plesiosaur - a representative of a long-extinct group of marine reptiles.
+Plesiosaurs are well known from fossils.
+Mesozoic era.
+100–200 million years ago, like modern seals, they inhabited coastal sea areas and could crawl onto sandbanks, where they rested after hunting.
 Plesiosaurs, like most other reptiles, had a powerful, well-developed skeleton.
 Judging by the descriptions of the fishermen from the Tsuyo Maru and the photographs, the mysterious animal had no bones.

-Paleontologist from Paris L. Ginzburg believes that Japanese fishermen got the remains of a giant seal from the sea, which died out 20 million years ago.
+Paleontologist from Paris L. Ginzburg believes that Japanese fishermen pulled out from the sea the remains of a giant seal that became extinct 20 million years ago.

-In the Middle Ages, the inhabitants of Northern Europe often saw humanoid creatures with a fish tail and flippers off the coast.
+In the Middle Ages, residents of Northern Europe often saw humanoid creatures with a fish tail and flipper-like arms off the coast.
 They were called sea monks.
-The German theologian Konrad von Megenberg noted that the sea monks danced to attract a person to the shore, and he, losing caution, came up to look at the miracle, they grabbed him and devoured him, dragging him to the bottom.
+The German theologian Konrad von Megenberg noted that sea monks danced to attract a person to the shore, and he, losing caution, approached to look at the miracle, they grabbed him and devoured him, dragging him to the bottom.

-In the middle of the 16th century, one of the sea monks was discovered on the east coast of the Danish island of Zeeland.
-A strange creature about 1.5 meters long was immediately sent to Copenhagen, where it was sketched by one of the founders of biology, Konrad Gesner.
+In the middle of the 16th century, one of the sea monks was discovered on the eastern shore of the Danish island of Zealand.
+The strange creature, approximately 1.5 meters long, was immediately sent to Copenhagen, where it was sketched by one of the founders of biology, Konrad Gesner.
 In the 18th century, these drawings were carefully studied by the Danish zoologist Japetus Steenstrup.
-The zoologist came to the conclusion that the sea monks are nothing more than a ten-tentacled black cuttlefish.
-In our time, cryptozoologists have suggested that the prototype of the sea monk is a walrus or flat-bodied shark.
-But the cuttlefish does not have such strength to pull a person under water, the walrus does not eat people, and the flat-bodied shark eats invertebrates and small fish, and is not interested in human meat.
+The zoologist concluded that monk seas are nothing more than a ten-tentacled black cuttlefish.
+In our time, cryptozoologists have suggested that the prototype of the monk sea is a walrus or a flat-bodied shark.
+But the cuttlefish does not have the strength to pull a person under water, the walrus does not eat people, and the flat-bodied shark feeds on invertebrates and small fish, and is not interested in human meat.

 Sea Bishops

-There were sea bishops in the Baltic waters.
-The first mention of this creature dates back to 1433, when the first specimen caught was offered to the Polish king.
-The clergy persuaded the king that the animal should be returned to his natural environment habitat.
-The bishop fish had a wide fin on its back, which it used instead of a cloak, as well as a crest resembling a bishop's miter on its head.
+Sea bishops were found in the Baltic waters.
+The first mention of this creature dates back to 1433, when the first caught specimen was offered to the Polish king.
+The clergy convinced the king that the animal should be returned to his natural environment a habitat.
+The bishop fish had a wide fin on its back, which it used instead of a cloak, and a crest on its head resembling a bishop's miter.
 Most likely, the source of this fantasy was the same sea devil.

-The representative of Astroscopus guttatus is a real sea monster.
-The second name of these creatures is the speckled stargazer.
-At first glance, this nickname fits some small fish with large eyes, but this creature does not fit such a description.
-Having not the most attractive appearance, the speckled stargazer usually lives on the seabed, buried in silt, and watching from below everything that moves nearby.
-He has special organs above his eyes, from which electrical discharges emanate.
+Representative Astroscopus guttatus is a real sea monster.
+The second name of these creatures is speckled stargazer.
+At first glance, this nickname suits some small fish with large eyes, but this creature does not fit such a description.
+Not having the most attractive appearance, the speckled stargazer usually lives on the seabed, burrowing into the silt, and watching from below everything that moves nearby.
+It has special organs above the eyes from which electrical discharges emanate.

-1883 - A resident of Annam discovered the decomposed remains of a sea monster that looked like a giant centipede on the shores of Along Bay.
+1883 - a resident of Annam discovered on the shore of Along Bay the decomposed remains of a sea monster that resembled a giant centipede.

 Iloglot

-This creature belongs to the sac-shaped, detachment of ray-finned fish.
+This creature is classified as a bagmouth, a group of ray-finned fish.
 It lives at great depths.
-Compared to the huge mouth, the body of the itologlot looks disproportionately small.
-This fish lacks scales, ribs, swim bladder, pyloric appendages, ventral and caudal fin.
-Most of skull bones are reduced or disappeared altogether.
-The preserved skeleton is quite difficult to compare with other fish to establish kinship.
-The slight similarity between the fry of pouch-shaped eels and leptocephalic eels suggests some " family ties between the mentioned species.
+Compared to the huge mouth, the body of the silt swallower looks disproportionately small.
+This fish lacks scales, ribs, swim bladder, pyloric appendages, pelvic and caudal fins.
+Most of skull bones are reduced or disappeared completely.
+The preserved skeleton is quite difficult to compare with other fish to establish relationships.
+The slight similarity of the sac-like fry with leptocephalic eels makes it possible to assume some “ family ties» between the mentioned species.

 From time immemorial, people have been fascinated by the beauty and power of the ocean.
-The bottomless waters of the seas have always kept some secret and danger.
-Stories and legends tell of monsters living in deep sea.
+The bottomless waters of the seas have always kept some kind of secret and danger.
+Stories and legends tell of monsters living in depths of the sea.

 Do you believe in them?
 Let's talk about the most famous of them.